 Cookies are a pretty hot topic at the moment, and with companies being faced with constantly changing, ever tightening restrictions that differ around the world, it's hard to keep up.

 However, these cookies are essential to the monetization strategies of many online businesses, particularly digital content producers who employ cookies for data collection and advertising revenue.
 These tightening cookie regulations are therefore making life a lot tougher for publishers, especially the legislations that make rejecting cookies even easier than ever.

 This is where a Cookie Wall with an Alternative can prove hugely valuable.
 But what is a Cookie Wall with alternative?
 What are the legal requirements (such as GDPR) around collecting cookies?
-And how can a publisher use a Cookie Wall to benefit their ARPU?
+And how can publishers use a Cookie Wall to increase ARPU?